Falloffs and Turndowns

 What is their ideal job?
 The perfect next move in their career?

 Only then can you be more than just a recruiter.
 You’ll know what makes them tick, why they’re ready for a job change, and what they want next in their careers.
-When you develop this level of a professional relationship with your candidates, you will increase the odds of successful placement and decrease the chances of turndowns and falloffs.
+When you develop this level of professional relationship with your candidates, you will increase the odds of successful placement and decrease the chances of turndowns and falloffs.

 2. Encourage candidates to ask current employers for changes